zrghassabi/Pytorch-Examples-Linear-Regression-Multi-layer-perceptron-Classification-/README.md

       -Number of Hidden neurons are 10, dimention of input is 3 and there are two classes.
       -using sklearn.datasets import make_blobs to create data
-      - 60% od Data are Training set, 15% is validation and 25% is Test data -compute Accuracy = num of correct classification/ total num of samples
+      - 60% od Data are Training set, 15% is validation and 25% is Test data -use cross-entropy as loss function
+      -use nn.sequentional to define model and use  nn.Linear and then nn.Relu (to define activation function) to build layers.
+      -compute Accuracy = num of correct classification/ total num of samples for Train, Validation and Test Data -pay attention why Accuracy for Test Data was computed after Loop for Training